Thru-hiking 101

 Dates & Itinerary

-Day 1 (June 20): 11:00 a.m. pick up from Bangor (Airport, hotel, car rental, or bus stop).
+Day 1: 11:00 a.m. pick up from Bangor (Airport, hotel, car rental, or bus stop).
 If you are driving to us, you must check-in at the Outfitters by 1:00 p.m.
 From 1:00 p.m. to 2:00 p.m. you will be able to get settled into your room at the Hostel and join us for a light lunch.
-From 2:00 p.m. to 6:00 p.m. we will have our first workshop.
+From 2:00 p.m. to 6:00 p.m. we will cover information and planning workshop topics.
 Dinner will be 7:00 p.m. to 8:00 p.m.

-Day 7 (June 26): 9:00 a.m. departure for Bangor (Airport, hotel, car rental, or bus stop).
+Day 7: We will regroup from 7:00-8:30 a.m. for one more group session to cover what we learned, ask final questions, return rented gear, and/or purchase gear.
+9:00 a.m. departure for Bangor (Airport, hotel, car rental, or bus stop).
 10:00am check-out for those who drove themselves.
-Or we can shuttle you back to the trail to continue south on a thru-hike attempt!
+Or you can take a rest day and we can shuttle you back to the trail to continue south on a thru-hike attempt!

-Lodging & Transportation
+Lodging

 Lodging is provided through Appalachian Trail Hostel & Outfitters.